bjornmeansbear/carbonCycle/lecture.md

 ## Deforestation

 I'll repeat again: The main issue is that we keep adding more to the atmosphere without taking some out -- we've short circuited the normal cycle -- plants use what we normally respirate; but if we're unearthing carbon from ground and below ground stores its too much too fast.

----

-Okay, so is this a good lecture? does this exist? why isn't it showing up on github or other computers! what!!!!